Erickk0/WeatherAPI/README.md

 ```
 ### **License**
-- This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE tab for details.